staroma/staroma/README.md

-- 👋 Hi, I’m @staroma
+- 👋 Hi, I’m Subash aka @staroma.
-- 👀 I’m interested in Bioinformatics and Programming.
+- 👀 My interest lies in the intersection of remote sensing and foerst ecology.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently upgrading my hyperspectral data skills in R.
-- 💞️ I’m looking to collaborate on bio-related computational modelling or machine learning projects.
+- 💞️ I'm open to the possibilities of collaborating in working with remote sensing data for ecological research.
-- 📫 How to reach me lolwhatandwhy2@gmail.com
+- 📫 How to reach me spsutara002@gmail.com

 <!---
 staroma/staroma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.